-- Makarasana offers deep relaxation for your shoulders and spine.
+- Makarasana is a relaxation pose for your shoulders and spine

-- It relieves the body and the mind of tension.
+- It relieves the body and provides stress relief.

-- Makarasana helps you to breathe slowly, efficiently, and deeply.
+- Makarasana helps you to breathe slowly, efficiently, and deeply, which promotes wellness.

-- The asana turns your mind inward, calming it and preventing anxiety.
+- The asana turns your mind inward, thus offering inner peace and helping prevent anxiety.

 7. Preparatory Poses